- Prayer and Worship

 - About USCCB

 No. The only exception is reserved seating for those with disabilities.
-See below.
+Persons with disabilities who are in need of an accommodation should submit an online request.

 Will I get a seat for the Masses?

 Please be aware that you will most likely stand during the Opening Mass.
 Those who would like a seat may sit in the pews after the regularly scheduled daily Masses are completed and must remain in their seats until the Opening Mass begins.
+Seating is on a first come, first served basis and may not be held for other visitors.
 Personal belongings may not be used to reserve seats.
 For security purposes, ushers are instructed to remove all unattended bags, coats and other items left in the pews or on the floor.

 Do I need tickets?